483rd Tactical Airlift Wing: Vietnam War

 The C-7s provided the light load-short haul transport to rough landing strips in South Vietnam.
 The unique capabilities of the C-7 for short landing and takeoff made Caribou transports vital to the war effort.
 On many occasions the C-7A's flew emergency airlift missions to airstrips and combat areas that no other aircraft could reach.
 Most notable were those in support of special forces camps in the Central Highlands.

-In June 1968 the wing flew a record 2,420 combat troops in three days between Dak Pek, Ben Het and Đắk Tô.
-In August 1968 pinpoint night airdrops were accomplished at Duc Lap, Ha Thanh and Tonle Cham Special Forces camps.
+In June 1968 the wing flew a record 2,420 combat troops in three days between Dak Pek, Ben Het and Dak To.
+In August 1968 pinpoint night airdrops were accomplished at Duc Lap, Ha Thanh and Tonle Cham special forces camps.
 Ammunition and medical supplies were parachuted into 75-foot-square drop zones while the camps were under attack.
 In June 1969 during the siege of Ben Het more than 200 tons of ammunition, POL, rations, water and medical supplies were airdropped into a 100 x 200-foot zone with every load on target and 100 per cent recovered.

 In March 1969, a provisional group was established at Vung Tau Airfield to exercise command and control over the wing's units located there.
-As drawdowns from Viet Nam began, the group was discontinued in June 1970.
+In June 1970, the group was discontinued when the Caribou squadrons at Vung Tau moved to Cam Ranh Bay.
+With the inactivation of the 459th Tactical Airlift Squadron that month, all but one C-7 squadron was located with the wing.

-In March 1970, when the 12th Tactical Fighter Wing was inactivated, the wing became the host wing at Cam Ranh Air Base.
-As a corrolary to assuming the support mission for the base, support organizations assigned to the wing carried out a number of civic actions, including construction of housing, providing support for orphanages and educational institutions and improvement of water supply systems.
+In March 1970, when the 12th Tactical Fighter Wing moved to Phu Cat Air Base, the 483rd Wing became the host wing at Cam Ranh Bay.
+As a corollary to assuming the support mission for the base, support organizations assigned to the wing carried out a number of civic actions, including construction of housing, providing support for orphanages and educational institutions and improvement of water supply systems.